Build a Killer Customer Persona that Works in 5 Minutes

 - Competition (Cheaper?
 Faster?)

-Pretty simple, but here’s the clever bit: I then ask the founder to state the problem by describing the fears of the customer, describe the solution as solving the frustrations mentioned, and then describe the outcome as the goals you’ve identified.
+Pretty simple, but here’s the clever bit: We then ask the founder to state the problem by describing the fears of the customer, describe the solution as solving the frustrations mentioned, and then describe the outcome as the goals you’ve identified.

 Problem: Competition and automation threaten recruiters.
 They need better deal flow and fewer errors to stay ahead.